summerwind/whitebox-controller/README.md

 Whitebox Controller is an extensible general purpose controller for Kubernetes.

-This controller executes processing such as reconcile or validation of resources required for the operation of the Kubernetes controller by executing specified external commands or sending HTTP requests to a specified URL.
+This controller executes processing such as reconciliation or validation of resources required for the operation of the Kubernetes controller by executing specified external commands or sending HTTP requests to a specified URL.

 ## Motivation